2022–2026 electoral district map

-The district of Newland is located to the north-east of the Adelaide area and extends from Tea Tree Gully and the adjoining foothill residential suburbs east into the rural areas of the Mount Lofty Ranges.
-The district includes the Millbrook Reservoir.
+The district of Newland is located on the north-eastern edge of metropolitan Adelaide area and occupies much of the City of Tea Tree Gully local government area.
+The district includes the Hope Valley Reservoir.

-Newland includes the suburbs of Banksia Park, Fairview Park, Hope Valley, Ridgehaven, St Agnes, Tea Tree Gully, Vista and Yatala Vale, and part of the suburb of Modbury.
-Newland also includes the localities of Chain of Ponds, Forreston, Houghton, Humbug Scrub, Inglewood, Kersbrook, Lower Hermitage, Millbrook, Paracombe, Sampson Flat and Upper Hermitage, and part of the locality of Chain of Ponds.
+Newland includes the suburbs of Banksia Park, Fairview Park, Hope Valley, Modbury, Ridgehaven, St Agnes, Tea Tree Gully, Yatala Vale, and part of the suburb of Modbury North.

 Origin of the name